FAQ Seattle University Tournament

 You can get food (located in the location/room noted in the Dashboard for your Tournament).

-A Climb Instructor should be in your school room (if not, contact Jim Hanson who is in Pigott 208; if zoom, contact the Zoom Greeter/manager)
+A Climb Instructor should be in your school room (if not, contact Jim Hanson who is usually in Pigott 208)

 The Climb Instructor will answer any questions you might have.